 View in: Spanish

 Ms. Permesly serves as a term member of the Council on Foreign Relations, a leading U.S.-based foreign policy think tank, and as the co-chair of the American Society of International Law’s Dispute Resolution Interest Group.
-She serves on the board and as the treasurer of the New York International Arbitration Center, an organization she was closely involved in establishing.
-Ms. Permesly frequently speaks in both Spanish and English on a wide range of topics including Argentina’s sovereign debt crisis, alternative remedies in bilateral investment treaty arbitration, and the intersection of U.S. arbitration and bankruptcy, among others.
+She serves as the chair of Global Advisory Board Relations for the New York International Arbitration Center, an organization she was closely involved in establishing.
+Ms. Permesly frequently speaks in both Spanish and English on a wide range of topics relating to arbitration and cross-border litigation.